 4. Bring a camera

-From the 30-minute ride in, to standing on top of a mountain with snowy peaks in all directions, you’re going to want to capture your experience in photos.
-A GoPro can be a great option because of its waterproof housing, and wide-angle lens.
-Don’t forget to double check that it is actually recording before you drop in for a run.
-I’ve seen more than one person get to the bottom of a run of a lifetime only to realize they didn’t catch it on tape.
+From the 30-minute ride in, to standing on top of a mountain with peaks in all directions, you’re going to want to capture your experience in photos.
+A GoPro can be a great option because of its waterproof housing, and wide-angle lens, and definitely worth the investment.
+The real key however is making sure its turned on at the right times!

 5. Let Yourself Disconnect.